What is an independent contractor?

 As the gig economy rises and remote work becomes more mainstream, the number of independent contracts is steadily rising.
 Almost one-third of workers have worked for themselves, while 14% primarily work as an independent contractor.

 When a business hires an employee, they put them on the company payroll.
 They will withhold employment taxes, social security, contributions for Medicaid, and more.
 The business is also responsible for providing benefits such as sick pay, vacation days, and parental leave.
-The company has strict rules to keep to around elements of work such as overtime, working hours, and working conditions.
+The company has strict rules to keep around elements of work such as overtime, working hours, and working conditions.

 In contrast, a business doesn’t need to consider any of these rights when they are hiring an independent contractor.
 An independent contractor is paid their full wage, and is responsible for filing and paying their own taxes and insurance contributions.
 They need to factor in how they will cover vacation or sick days and not be left out of pocket.